Necessity is the mother of invention. But in many cases, scammers are the driving force of any progress.

 By the way, if you do not target information correctly, this lake turns into a swamp very quickly.

 So with the advent of the Data Lake, it became possible to accumulate information for future use.
-For example, an IoT sensor can transmit information about the wind speed, while it can also transmit service information that is not of interest to anyone at the moment.
+For example, an IoT sensor can transmit information about wind speed while it can also transmit service information that is not of interest to anyone at the moment.
 BUT!

-Today it is possible to use AI to get insights from the unstructured data as well.
+Today it is possible to use AI to get insights from unstructured data as well.

-So, the next step is the search for patterns, let’s call them profiles and their analysis in order to gain new knowledge.
-In our example, let’s say, a ‘hidden’ pattern was found that periodically during strong winds the voltage level decreases.
+So, the next step is the search for patterns; let’s call them profiles, and their analysis to gain new knowledge.
+In our example, a “hidden” pattern was found that periodically during strong winds, the voltage level decreases.
 After repeated measurements, it will be possible to identify that this occurs during a storm.

 As a result, we don’t only receive information about the wind speed but also about its possible cause because the sensor is solar-powered.
 After analyzing the history, as well as comparing the data with technological work in the field, it will be possible to conclude the reason why the yield is poor.
 For example, crop protection products were applied before heavy rain, so they didn’t work.